Leave a positive, lasting impression by writing a thoughtful goodbye email to your co-workers.

 Because today is my last day with ABC Collective, I wanted to let you know how much I've enjoyed my time here.

 It's been a pleasure working with you, and I appreciate everything I've learned under your leadership.
-Your guidance and support over the past three years have been invaluable, and I will look back on this time with extreme gratitude.
+Your guidance and support over the past three years has been invaluable, and I will look back on this time with extreme gratitude.

 Although our time together is ending, I hope to keep in touch.
 Feel free to reach out at firstname.lastname@example.org or 111-222-3333 at any time.